Niacin Foods

 Liver

-Fortified cereals and grains and products made from them.
+Fortified cereals and grain and products made from them

 Peanuts and peanut butter